dearly3/personal-website/README.md

 # Personal Website

-All source code used in personal website creation using plain old html and css, no fancy web frameworks
+All source code used in personal website creation using plain old html and css, no fancy web frameworks (yet).